Raspberry Pi Temperature Sensor using the DS18B20

 print(read_temp())

-Once you have either downloaded or finished writing up the code and you also have set up the circuit correctly, we can now call the Python script.
-To call the Python script simply run the following command.
+14. Once you have finished writing out the code and have verified that the circuit has all been wired correctly, we can now run the Python script.

-sudo python thermometer_sensor.py
+sudo python temperature_sensor.pyCopy

 Temperature Sensor Readings

 If you’re looking to extend this one step further, then be sure to check out my tips below.
-I will be looking at incorporating this sensor into future projects so stay tuned.
+I will be looking at incorporating this sensor into future projects, so stay tuned.

 Possible Further Work